RobMeades/ioc-client/README.md

 Now run `alsamixer`, call up the sound card menu by pressing `F6`, select `mems-mic` and then press the `TAB` key and set the Boost capture volume level (you can try using `F4` instead but that is often grabbed by the terminal program and hence may do other things).
 Use the arrow keys to set a Boost of around 30 dB and press `ESC` to exit.

 Now run another recording and, hopefully, you will get a better sound level in your `test.wav` file.
-Finally, to get a mono recording, use:

-For the sections that follow, the device you want to stream audio from is `mic_hw`; the others are there simply to allow verification of correct configuration with `arecord`.
+For the sections that follow, the device you want to stream audio from is `mic_hw`; the others we have used above are simply to allow verification of correct configuration with `arecord`.

 Developing With ALSA
 ====================